 |HSA 538||Institutional Budgeting and Planning||3|

 AGHE, the Association for Gerontology in Higher Education, was consulted for curriculum guidelines and standards.
-Marywood’s former Certificate in Gerontology received an AGHE Program of Merit accreditation and will seek the same for the master’s degree, making it the only school in the Northeast to offer such a program.
+Marywood’s former Certificate in Gerontology received an AGHE Program of Merit accreditation, making it the only school in the Northeast to offer such a program.